Fodark/fodark.github.io/_pages/about.md

 I spent my period abroad at FAIR in Montreal, where I worked with Michal Drozdzal and Adriana Romero Soriano on Diffusion and Flow Matching models for image generation.

-Beside research, I am enjoy reading books and comics, racing on karts, and playing video games.
+Beside research, I enjoy reading books and comics, racing on karts, and playing video games.

 Contact me through the socials below or at `nicola [dot] dallasen [at] gmail [dot] com`